envescent/unifi-pfsense/README.md

 unifi-pfsense
 =============

-A script that installs the UniFi Controller software on pfSense and other FreeBSD systems
+A script that installs the UniFi Controller software on pfSense and other FreeBSD systems.
+Updated to Unifi Controller 8.1.113 and OpenJDK 17 with the required dependencies.

 Purpose